cherrypulp/vue-core/README.md

 # VueCore

-A set of interoperable plugins based on one config setup.
+A set of interoperable plugins based on one simple config setup.

+## Why ?

+Finding and configuring plugins could be daunting and cumbersome.

+GetBlok helps you to choose the right combo to have interroperable plugins for your bootstrapped Vue project with an opiniated design.

 ## Installing